Check Revolution Cosmetic Batch Code

 • If the decoded Revolution date feels older than expected, compare it with purchase timing, package generation, and the current smell, color, and texture before deciding.

-• For revolution batch code checker, the highest-value decision is to separate palette or shade codes from production lot strings before checking.
+• Use the result to decide whether to separate palette or shade codes from production lot strings before checking.

 Methodology